xiaoxl/ml22/_build/html/_sources/Chapter3/info.md

 $$
 ````

-## Codes for Self-information and entropy
+## Codes for Self-information and Entropy

 ````{prf:algorithm} Computing Self-information